 non-prescription) and supplements (vitamins and herbs) with your health care providers.

 Whenever you are prescribed medication, ask if the new medicine will interact with other medications or supplements

 Can you read your prescription?

-If you can’t read your prescription the pharmacist may misread it and give you the wrong medicine.
+If you cannot read your prescription, the pharmacist may misread it and give you the wrong medicine.
 Florida law

 requires that the prescription be written clearly, so make sure you ask for a clearly written prescription.
 However,